ITU-BDSA23-GROUP18/Chirp/docs/report.md

 ## How to run the test suite locally

 ### Our tests
-We are testing our systems functionalities by the use of; **End to end tests, Intergration tests, and Unit tests** for the different projects in our onion architecture.
+We are testing our systems functionalities by the use of; **End-to-end tests, Integration tests, and Unit tests** for the different projects in our onion architecture.

 #### Chirp.Infrastructure.Tests
 The tests for Chirp.Infrastructure, test all the different repositories.
-This is done using a combination of unit and intergration tests.
+This is done using a combination of unit and integration tests.

 #### Chirp.Web.Tests/Chirp.Web.Ui.Tests
-We use Playwright for our UI, which functions as our end to end tests.
+We use Playwright for our UI, which functions as our end-to-end tests.
 The tests go through our different features acting as a user would, assessing if the features work as intended.
 We also have some unit tests, testing the most basic things.

 #### Chirp.Core.Tests
-For the Chirp.Core, we have some simple tests for the DTO's ensuring that their parameters can't be null.
+For the Chirp.Core, we have some simple tests for the DTO's, ensuring that their parameters can't be null.

 ### How to run the test